 There are early warning signs.
 Because price wars just don’t happen out of the blue.
 You won’t wake up one early morning, scratch your head and say, “S*%&t, I need to lower my prices!”

-There are other options (strategies, tactics, developments and programs) that your company can do instead to protect its profit margins.
-Remember, if you feel you need to match your competitor prices, you are contributing to the price war.
+There are other options such as marketing strategies, tactics, new product developments and loyalty programs) that your company can do to protect its profit margins.
+Remember, if you feel you need to match your competitor’s prices, you are contributing to the price war.